Explore our video list of September birthdays for Brazil’s music makers.

 January 1, 2000.
 How did Brazil usher in the new millennium?
 With Gal Costa’s worldwide command performance for the ages on the beach at Copacabana.

-By 1980, Gal Costa had begun in her musical transformation to the internationally-known MPB star we know today.
-Her decision to leave her Tropicália past to embrace a wider, pop-oriented audience started her on the path to become Brazil’s greatest Diva.
+By 1980, Gal Costa had begun in her musical transformation into the internationally known MPB star we know today.
+Her decision to leave her Tropicália past to embrace a wider, pop-oriented audience started her on the path to becoming Brazil’s greatest Diva.

 No?
 Consider this.
 Costa has won five Latin Grammy awards, including the coveted Lifetime Achievement Award.
 2021 saw her return from the studio with Nenhuma Dor, her 41st album which revisits ten of the best-known songs from her 57-year career.